 - Changed bowel movements

 - Blood in urine or bowel movements

 Radiation therapy can irritate the lining of the bladder.
-You may feel like you want to pass urine frequently or you might experience a burning sensation when you pass urine.
+You may feel like you want to pass urine often or have a burning sensation when you pass urine.
 This is called cystitis.
 Try to drink plenty of water to make your urine less concentrated.
-Over-the- counter urinary alkalinisers (e.g. Ural) can help by making the urine less acidic.
+Over-the-counter urinary alkalinisers (e.g. Ural) can help by making the urine less acidic.
 Your doctor may also prescribe medicine to treat cystitis.

-After surgery to the genital area, your urine stream may spray in different directions or off to one side.
+After surgery to the genital area, your urine may spray in different directions or off to one side.
 This can be messy and frustrating.
-If you usually squat or crouch over the toilet seat, it may help to sit down towards the back of the toilet seat.
+It may help to sit down towards the back of the toilet seat or adjust your position to direct the flow of urine.
 Camping stores, some pharmacies and online retailers also sell reusable silicone funnels (often known as female urination devices) that you can use to direct the urine.
 Over time, the urine stream may flow in a more manageable way.